applied-systems-biology/jipipe-website/content/tutorials/analysis.md

     <div class="tutorial-item-img"><img src="/img/tutorials/analysis/step3.png" /></div>
     <div class="tutorial-item-content">
       <h2>4.
 Adding a data source</h2>
       The most common way how data is provided is to load them from files or folders.
-ACAQ5 comes preinstalled with data-types and algorithms that handle <a href="/documentation/standard-library/filesystem">filesystem operations</a>.
+JIPipe comes preinstalled with data-types and algorithms that handle <a href="/documentation/standard-library/filesystem">filesystem operations</a>.
 The tutorial data is supplied as set of folders that contain the input images as TIFF files in a sub-directory.<br/>We begin by adding a <strong>data source</strong> that supplies a list of folders.
       You can find it in <code>Add data &gt; Folder &gt; Folder list</code>.
 After selecting the item, it will appear in the graph.